-Merchants in some ecommerce sectors are targeted by fraudsters at a higher rate than average.
+Merchants in some e-commerce sectors are targeted by fraudsters at a higher rate than average.
 Stolen cards quickly become worthless once the cardholder realizes what’s going on, so fraudsters often try to make their attempts count by purchasing items with a high resale value.

-How Long Can a Card Authorization Hold Last?
+How Long Can an Authorization Hold Last?

-If you don’t finalize a transaction within the allowed timeframe, you may be required to start the transaction over (with the cooperation of the customer) and pay a “misuse fee” to the card network.
+If you don’t finalize a transaction within the allowed time frame, you may be required to start the transaction over (with the cooperation of the customer) and pay a “misuse fee” to the card network.

-For recurring transactions, the timeframe may be as short as one day.
+For recurring transactions, the time limit may be as short as one day.
 Merchants whose business is hospitality, vehicle or equipment rental, or related services may be allowed as many as 31 calendar days.

 Merchants who sell tangible products at fixed prices may have long thought that card authorization holds weren’t really meant for them, and many merchants can probably get by just fine without them.
-However, they can be a highly effective tool in certain situations that can otherwise feed into a high chargeback rate.
+However, they can be a highly effective tool in certain situations that would otherwise feed into a high chargeback rate.

 Another way to make card authorization holds part of a strong chargeback defense strategy is to work with an experienced chargeback management firm like Chargeback Gurus.
-Beating chargebacks always requires a multi-pronged approach, and a team of experts can help you implement a new authorization processes while keeping you in full compliance with the rules of the big card networks.
+Beating chargebacks always requires a multi-pronged approach, and a team of experts can help you implement a new authorization process while keeping you in full compliance with the rules of the big card networks.